 - If there are any changes to their financial situation/the resources of the child.

 Where information is given orally, adoptive parents must confirm this in writing within 7 days.

-Should adoptive parents fail to comply with the requirements, Dudley Children's Services suspend payment of the financial support provided.
+Should adoptive parents fail to comply with the requirements, the authority may suspend payment of the financial support provided.

 9.7 Annual Review of Support